BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-next, we want to overload the operator(), to make sure this is a callable. we need a contstrctor, and to somehow store the thing which we got, in a type erasure format. don't forget the rule of five.
+next, we want to overload the operator(), to make sure this is a callable. we need a constructor, and to somehow store the thing which we got, in a type erasure format. don't forget the rule of five.

 ```cpp
 #include <memory>